 Vitamin D is the sort of vitamin that gets neglected more often than not.
 People will just assume that they’re getting enough vitamin D if they’re out in the sun often enough since vitamin D is produced as a chemical reaction between the skin and the sun.
 Other people won’t think about it at all, and they focus on the vitamins that get publicized more often.

-However, vitamin D is a nutrient that has tremendous implications for the prevention of cancer, particularly with regard to NCBI, NCBI, and colorectal cancer in general.
+However, vitamin D is a nutrient that has tremendous implications for the prevention of cancer, particularly for NCBI, NCBI, and colorectal cancer in general.

 The Immune System and Cancer